The Desert Fireball Network

-The Desert Fireball Network [DFN] is a research project aiming to uncover the mysteries surrounding the formation of the solar system through the study of meteorites.
+The DFN is a research project aiming to uncover the mysteries surrounding the formation of the solar system through the study of meteorites, fireballs and their pre-Earth orbits.

 Recovering these meteorites help address some of the biggest questions in planetary science: how our planetary system came into being, and how dust and gas produced a planet capable of supporting life – our Earth.